-If you exceed the maximum roof load, the driving characteristics, as well as the steering and braking, will be greatly impaired.
+If you exceed the maximum roof load, the driving characteristics, as well as the steering and braking characteristics, will be greatly impaired.

-Never exceed the maximum roof load and adjust your driving style.
+- Always comply with the maximum roof load and adjust your driving style. - NOTE Vehicle damage due to failure to observe the maximum permissible clearance height